realA10001986/Dash-Gauges/DIY/README.md

   - R1, R2: Populate depending on gauge and supply voltage; for H&P 631-14672: 470R, 8k2
   - Close ANA2 solder jumper
 - "Roentgens" gauge (connected to "Analog Roentgens" connector):
-  - R5, R6: Populate depending on gauge and supply voltage; for Simpson 49L VU meter total 3k6 (3k3+330R, for instance)
+  - R5, R6: Populate depending on gauge and supply voltage; for Simpson 49L VU meter total 3k6 (3k3+330R, for instance).
+Since VU-Meters are standardized, that resistor value should apply to VU meters in gneral.

 Configuration for digital gauges (requires 12V power):
 - Left gauge: